Steve West (podiatrist): Personal life

 West's leisure-time interests include scuba diving.

-Professor West has been a member of The Society of Merchant Venturers since 2014.
+West has been a member of The Society of Merchant Venturers since 2014.

 Honours

-Professor West was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to higher education and was made a deputy lieutenant of Gloucestershire in 2012.
+West was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to higher education and was made a deputy lieutenant of Gloucestershire in 2012.

 He received honorary degrees from the University of Bristol (Doctor of Laws, 2014) and Taylor’s University, Malaysia (2016, Doctor of Education).

+He was knighted in the 2023 Birthday Honours for services to health and education.